ROSbot 2 PRO - quick start

 source ~/.bashrc

-7. Launching ROS nodes
+7. Launch ROS nodes

 docker compose up -d rosbot microros